-As a consumer, when you purchase food at a convenience store, grocery store or from a restaurant or cafeteria, you have a right to assume that it is safe and free of any pathogens that will make you sick.
-Unfortunately, some food growers, distributors and processors fail to follow proper food safety procedures and put the health and safety of members of consumers like you in jeopardy.
+As a consumer, when you purchase food at a convenience store or grocery store, or from a restaurant or cafeteria, you have a right to assume that it is safe and free of any pathogens that will make you sick.
+Unfortunately, some food growers, distributors and processors fail to follow proper food safety procedures and put the health and safety of consumers like you in jeopardy.

 - Severe abdominal pain